The public's role in air quality

 If you have to travel at busy times (and it often can’t be avoided) and do get stuck in traffic, turn your engine off.
 Car engines run at their best at faster speeds, producing fewer fumes, and using less fuel (it’s back to saving money again, too!).
 Some modern cars do this automatically, but there’s no reason why we can’t do this when driving as well.

 Is your car running at its best?

 Cars that are regularly serviced run better.
-Fixing a car that is noticeably out of tune or has failed an emissions test can improve its mileage by an average of four per cent, though results vary based on the kind of repair and how well it is done.
-Fixing a serious maintenance problem, such as a faulty oxygen sensor, can improve your mileage by as much as 40 per cent.
+Fixing a car that is noticeably out of tune or has failed an emissions test can improve its mileage by an average of 4%, though results vary based on the kind of repair and how well it is done.
+Fixing a serious maintenance problem, such as a faulty oxygen sensor, can improve your mileage by as much as 40%.

-You can improve your mileage by up to 3.3 per cent by keeping your tyres inflated to the proper pressure.
-Under-inflated tyres can lower mileage by 0.3 per cent for every 1 psi drop in pressure of all four tyres.
+You can improve your mileage by up to 3.3% by keeping your tyres inflated to the proper pressure.
+Under-inflated tyres can lower mileage by 0.3% for every 1 psi drop in pressure of all four tyres.
 Properly inflated tyres are safer and last longer.

-You can improve your mileage by 1 to 2 per cent by using the manufacturer's recommended grade of motor oil.
-For example, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your mileage by 1 to 2 per cent.
-Using 5W-30 in an engine designed for 5W-20 can lower your mileage by 1 to 1.5 per cent.
+You can improve your mileage by 1% to 2% by using the manufacturer's recommended grade of motor oil.
+For example, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your mileage by 1% to 2%.
+Using 5W-30 in an engine designed for 5W-20 can lower your mileage by 1% to 1.5%.
 Also, look for motor oil that says "Energy Conserving" on the API performance symbol to be sure it contains friction-reducing additives.

-These simple steps can improve your mileage by almost 10 per cent.
+These simple steps can improve your mileage by almost 10%.